microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 EVALUATE
 FILTER ( Customers, Customers[StateProvinceCode] = "IL" )
 ```
-**Note:** The above DAX query could be comparable to the output of the T-SQL statement:
+**Note:** The above DAX query could be comparable to the output of the SQL statement:
 ```
 -- Select all from the Customers table where the StateProvinceCode equals IL SELECT *